 Telemedicine has the major advantages of convenience and more frequent follow-up for the person with epilepsy.
 The ability to directly understand the person’s living situation, to follow up more often, and to more easily engage family members in the visit (when appropriate) is also helpful.

 However, technology issues can sometimes get in the way.
 It’s important to start the visit in a setting with adequate Wi-Fi or other internet connection.
 Contact your provider’s office ahead of time to make sure that necessary apps are downloaded and settings correct.
 Please make sure that you’re in a private place for your visits.
-Carrying out a visit from your work cubicle will not allow a deep and honest discussion of your situation.
-Carrying out a visit from your car will not allow an examination, and connectivity is likely to be a problem especially if a friend is driving and the car is moving.
+Carrying out a visit from your work cubicle does not allow a deep and honest conversation of your situation.
+Carrying out a visit from your car is not advised as connectivity is likely to be a problem, especially if a friend is driving and the car is moving.

 Dr. Walczak is Professor and Clinical Director, Division of Epilepsy and EEG, in the Department of Neurology at the University of Minnesota.
 He is a member of the Professional Advisory Board of the Epilepsy Foundation of Minnesota